You are Separating from your spouse… Now what?

 3. Learn a Bit About Family Law

 Family Law is incredibly complex.
 You will not be able to understand every nuance and how they affect your case.
 The only way to know what kind of process you want to follow, and what steps you need to take is to research the basics.
 Family Law is different in every jurisdiction, and the differences can be big.
 So, if you live in Ontario, you need to find a reliable source of information about Ontario Family Law.
 One reliable source of that kind of information is the Devry Smith and Frank LLP Guide to the Basics of Ontario Family Law.
-It is available for free by calling 416-446-5847 or emailing here.

 4. Decide What Process You Want To Use